 To be honest, after a session of scanning it’s me that needs something alcohol-based.

 Scanning 35mm slides – it’s not just the dust!

 Oh no…over time, a slide collection, especially under slightly damp conditions develops a mould that feeds on the gelatine or emulsion or at least something organic (I suppose).

 So it’s a race against time.
-But, hey, you’ve forgotten the names of half the folk at college anyway…
+But, hey, you’ve forgotten the names of half the folk at university anyway…